Syntax Guide

 - docker:

-# If `build` is a string, it is equivalent to specifying `build.dockerfile`
+# `build` as string is equivalent to specifying `build.dockerfile`

 build: ./image/Dockerfile